jizezhang/datafusion-benchmarking/scripts/README.md

 Note these scripts only run benchmarks for whitelisted users and whitelisted jobs.

-To request a benchmark run on a PR, add a comment to the PR with the following format:
+To request a benchmark run on a PR, add a comment to the PR with one of these formats:

 ```
 run benchmark <benchmark_name>
+run benchmark <benchmark_one> <benchmark_two> ...
 ```

 To run the "standard" benchmarks run